 ‘When you were three you were standing up in a trolley at the shop.
 You reached up and tried to grab a bottle of mayonnaise off the shelf, but the bottle was too heavy for you, and too big for your hand.
 It dropped, landing on the head of a little boy innocently standing next to our trolley.
 His head was smashed open by the bottle.’

-The dirty grey water swirled in the sink before her, but what Lizelle saw was the death of an innocent young boy.
+The dirty grey water swirled in the sink before her, but in her mind’s eye Lizelle saw the death of an innocent young boy.

 ‘And then?’ she asked, keeping her head bowed, watching the water.

 ‘When you were four you bumped into a coat stand which fell onto a young girl, knocking her down a flight of stairs, killing her.
 When you were five a pastor man came here to talk to us about religion.
 You accidentally electrocuted his wife with an old lamp we should have thrown out years ago.
 When you were six you started school.
 I’m not sure what happened that time, but two days after your birthday a school-friend lay dead, and the teachers were trying to hush it up.
 Make no mistake though, it was your fault.’